spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v2/using-aggregates/writing-your-first-aggregate.md

 ## Implementing our first business rule

 Let's now implement the rule that an account cannot go below -$5000.
-Here's the thing to keep in mind: when retrieving an aggregate all events for the given uuid will be retrieve and will be passed to methods named `apply<className>` on the aggregate.
+Here's the thing to keep in mind: when retrieving an aggregate all events for the given uuid will be retrieved and will be passed to methods named `apply<className>` on the aggregate.

 So for our aggregate to receive all past `MoneyAdded` and `MoneySubtracted` events we need to add `applyMoneySubtracted` and`applyMoneySubtracted` methods to our aggregate.
 Because those events are all fed to the same instance of the aggregate, we can simply add an instance variable to hold the calculated balance.